jimbrig/Engineered-Knowledge/2-Slipbox/RStudio Configuration Notes.md

 scoop install rstudio-daily
 ```

+### Additional Installations and Utilities

+As an R developer, we come across many  other various technologies during development and it can be useful to automate the process of setting up your [[Windows Developer Environment|Developer Environment]]:

+- R Tools (required)
+- Git (required) + Git Client and Git LFS (optional)
+- SSH (required)
+- GPG (optional)
+- LaTeX / TeX Distribution (required)
+	- Tinytex (recommended)
+	- MikeTex
+	- TexLive
+- Java (recommended)
+- Pandoc (optinoal - comes with RSt)

 ## Configure RStudio Settings

 A range of Project Options and Global Options are available in RStudio from the Tools menu (accessible from the keyboard via Alt+T).